 salt and pepper

-non-dairy cream (optional)
+non-dairy cream for garnish (optional)

-toasted pumpkin seeds (optional)
+toasted pumpkin seeds for garnish (optional)

 Allow the mixture to come to a bubble, then reduce the heat to a simmer for 10 to 15 minutes, stirring occasionally.